-- After the Paternity Acknowledgment Affidavit is completed at the hospital, including the witnessed and notarized signatures of both parents, hospital staff must enter information into DHEC's electronic birth certificate system and send the original Affidavit to the Vital Records Central Office for processing. - If there is an error on the Affidavit, Vital Records Central Office staff will contact the hospital for correction.
-Hospital staff are then responsible for contacting the parents to get it corrected.
-If parents do not respond within five business days, hospital staff must remove the father's information from the record in WebBirth and release the record back to DHEC.
-Hospital staff must inform the parents they can still complete a Paternity Acknowledgment Affidavit at their nearest Regional Vital Records Office or at the Vital Records Central Office for a fee of \$27, which includes a \$12 birth certificate search fee and \$15 amendment fee.
+- After the birth record is completed, along with submitting the completed and signed Paternity Acknowledgment, hospital staff must release the record in DHEC's electronic birth certificate system for processing. - If there is an error with the Voluntary Paternity Acknowledgment, Vital Statistics State Office staff will contact the hospital to resolve the issue.
+Hospital staff are responsible for updating the record or contacting the parents, if needed.
+If parents do not respond within five business days, hospital staff must remove the father's information from the record in DHEC's electronic birth certificate system and release the record back to Vital Statistics.
+Hospital staff must inform the parents they can still complete a Paternity Acknowledgment at their local Vital Statistics Office for a fee of \$27 (a \$12 non-refundable search fee that includes one birth certificate plus a \$15 amendment fee).

-INSTRUCTIONS FOR COMPLETING THE PATERNITY ACKNOWLEDGMENT AFFIDAVIT
+INSTRUCTIONS FOR COMPLETING THE VOLUNTARY PATERNITY ACKNOWLEDGMENT

-The instructions below are for completing a Paternity Acknowledgment Affidavit (DHEC Form 607).
+The instructions below are for completing a Voluntary Paternity Acknowledgment (DHEC Form 607).
 This form is required to add the biological father's information to any birth record where the mother was not married at the time of birth or conception, or any time in between.

-In addition to adding the father's information to the birth certificate, this form constitutes a determination of paternity unless either parent requests a rescission at the Regional Vital Records Office or Vital Records Central Office within 60 days of completing the form.
+In addition to adding the father's information to the birth certificate, this form constitutes a determination of paternity unless either parent requests a rescission at the Regional Vital Statistics Office or Vital Statistics State Office within 60 days of completing the form.
 A rescission will not cause or allow an amendment to the birth certificate.
 Therefore, it will NOT remove the man as the legal father of the child.
-To have the father's name removed or to change the child's surname, a certified copy of a court order directing Vital Records to amend the birth certificate is required.
+To have the father's name removed or to change the child's surname, a certified copy of a court order directing Vital Statistics to amend the birth certificate is required.

-A Paternity Acknowledgment Affidavit can be completed at the hospital when all of the following conditions are met:
+A Voluntary Paternity Acknowledgment can be completed at the hospital when all the following conditions are met:

 - A mother gives birth in South Carolina.
 If the birth took place in another state, the parents should contact the state of the child's birth. - The mother was not married at the time of birth or conception, or any time in between.
-If the mother was married at any time during the pregnancy, her husband (or ex-husband), by law, is considered the child's legal father.
-Please note: - Even if the mother states another man is her child's biological father, the Paternity Acknowledgment cannot be completed. - The name of her husband (or ex-husband) must be entered on the birth certificate as the father.
-If she refuses to provide the information the father section can be left blank on the birth certificate. - If paternity has already been determined by a court order, the name of the father as determined by the court order will be entered. - The mother and biological father wish to acknowledge paternity at the time of birth.
-To acknowledge paternity, both the mother and father must complete the Affidavit, show proper picture identification, and both their signatures must be witnessed and notarized.
-(Note: Paternity can also be acknowledged later, after the birth is registered, if the mother and father complete an Affidavit at a Regional Vital Records Office or the Vital Records Central Office.)
+If the mother was married at any time during the pregnancy, her spouse (or ex-spouse), by law, is considered the child's legal parent.
+Please note: - Even if the mother states another man is her child's biological father, a Voluntary Paternity Acknowledgment cannot be completed. - The name of her spouse (or ex-spouse) must be entered on the birth certificate as the second parent.
+If she refuses to provide the information, the second parent section can be left blank on the birth certificate. - The mother and biological father wish to acknowledge paternity at the time of birth.
+To acknowledge paternity, both the mother and father must complete a Voluntary Paternity Acknowledgment, show proper picture identification, and both their signatures must be witnessed and notarized.
+(Note: Paternity can also be acknowledged later, after the birth is registered, if the mother and father complete a Voluntary Paternity Acknowledgment at a Regional Vital Statistics Office or the Vital Statistics State Office.)

-• The birth record has not already been sent to the Vital Records Central Office.
-If the birth record has been transmitted to the Vital Records Central Office via the EBC system and the parents wish to acknowledge paternity, they cannot complete a Paternity Acknowledgment Affidavit at the hospital.
-They must complete the Affidavit at a Regional Vital Records Office or the Vital Records Central Office.
+• The birth record has not already been sent to the Vital Statistics State Office.
+If the birth record has been transmitted to the Vital Statistics State Office via the EBC system and the parents wish to acknowledge paternity, they cannot complete a Voluntary Paternity Acknowledgment at the hospital.
+They must complete a Voluntary Paternity Acknowledgment at a Regional Vital Statistics Office or Vital Statistics State Office.

-The APPENDICES contain a list of the Regional Vital Records Offices in the state.
+The APPENDICES contain a list of the Regional Vital Statistics Offices in the state.